DSC-SPIDAL/mlcommons-osmi/README.md

 Authors: Nate, Gregor von Laszewski

+## Running OSMI Bench on a local WIndows machine running WSL

+1. create isolated new wsl environment
+2. use what we do in the ubutnt thing, but do separate documentation er as the ubuntu native install may have other steps or issuse

-## Running OSMI Bench on a local machine
+## Running OSMI Bench on a local machine running Ubuntu

 ## Create python virtual environment